-Historically, the region’s rivers have provided good trout fishing, especially the Hutt, Wainuiomata and Waikanae rivers.
-But as bush was cleared from the river margins, catches were reduced everywhere.
+Historically, the region’s rivers have provided good trout fishing, especially the Hutt, Wainuiomata and Waikanae.
+But as bush was cleared from the river margins, catches declined everywhere.

 At home in the hills

-Wellington athlete Melissa Moon has twice won the World Mountain Running Championship.
-In 2005 the event was held on Mt Victoria, and Wellingtonian Kate McIlroy won the women’s section.
-Another Wellington resident, Jonathan Wyatt, has won the men’s event seven times.
+Wellington athlete Melissa Moon won the World Mountain Running Championship twice.
+In 2005, when the event was held on Mt Victoria, Wellingtonians Kate McIlroy and Jonathan Wyatt won the two senior races.
+Wyatt won the title six times in total.